-DIRECTOR'S REPORT FOR THE YEAR ENDED 31 DECEMBER 2018
+DIRECTOR'S REPORT FOR THE YEAR ENDED 31 DECEMBER 2020

 The director presents his report of Dino Fino Operations Limited (Formerly Al Sadi Fino Company Ltd), a registered limited liability company under the Companies Act, (Cap.
 386) with registration number C 81069.
-The Company was incorporated in June 2017 by Mr Dino Fino and his 50% business partner, Mr. Abdulmajid Al-Sadi.
+The Company was incorporated as a private limited company on 13 June 2017 by Mr Dino Fino and his 50% business partner, Mr. Abdulmajid Al-Sadi.
 In September 2020, Mr Fino bought out Mr Al-Sadi's shares in the Company.
-As a result of this, the Company is now 100% owned and controlled by Mr Fino.
+As a result of this, the Company is now 100% owned and controlled by Mr Fino ('the Buy-out').
+The Buy-out was part financed through a bridge loan due to be refinanced through the Planned Bond.